Learn how your dental health is a reflection of your general health, and how to protect your body by protecting your smile

 It’s a concept that we all just tend to accept one way or the other.
 Maybe it’s because we see one doctor when we’re sick and a different one when we need a dental cleaning.
 Or maybe it’s because the insurance system is divided into health coverage and dental coverage.

-Whatever the reason, it’s crucial to understand that dental health and general health are two sides of the same coin.
+Whatever the reason, it’s crucial to understand that Medical Dentist San Diego and general health are two sides of the same coin.

 In July of 2000, the Surgeon General put out a statement saying, “…oral health is integral to general health.
 You cannot be healthy without oral health.
 Oral health and general health should not be interpreted as separate entities…”

 The American Dental Association (ADA) takes this a step further by saying, “The mouth is a window into the health of the body…”

 Suggesting that your dental health can have a significant impact on the rest of your body.
 And as we’re about to find out, they’re right.

 The health of your mouth and teeth can affect your overall health a lot more than you might expect.

 How Dental Health Affects General Health

 If you take good care of your teeth at home and schedule regular exams and cleanings with your San Diego dentist, odds are you won’t have to worry about your oral health having an adverse effect on your body.

 But poor dental hygiene can allow harmful bacteria and plaque to develop, leading to gum disease and gingivitis.